PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 The first complexiy is that there are three dictionaries

-1. The main gforth dictionary to which are added a few helpers and tools as listed below. .
+1. The main gforth dictionary to which are added a few helpers and tools as listed below.

 2. The cross compiler dictionary for the definitions and labels that are available only when the crosscompiler is running, but are not downloaded to the FPGA.
 This prevents bloat.
 These words redefine words that are in gForth, but are only used in cross compiling, not in gForth itself.
 In order to not break gForth, they are in a spearate dictionary.
 This dictionary is initially populted by the cross-compiler, and additional words are added by ``nucleus-*.fs``.
-There are a lot more named definitions in nucleus.fs than in the dictionaty chain of the final binary image.
+There are a lot more named definitions in the cross compiler dictionary than in the target FPGA's dictionary.

 3. The target dictionary for words that are downloaded to the target FPGA.